City West Water is leading the way in developing stormwater harvesting projects across our service area.

 Our Stormwater projects

-We currently have six stormwater harvesting projects in operation, supplying up to 285 million litres of stormwater per year for irrigation of sport grounds and public open spaces.
+We have several stormwater harvesting projects in operation, supplying hundreds of million of litres of stormwater per year for irrigation of sport grounds and public open spaces.

 Our Stormwater Harvesting Partnering Fund

-City West Water has co-funded six stormwater harvesting projects for open spaces, parks and sports fields through our Stormwater Harvesting Partnering Fund.
+City West Water is co-funding a series of new stormwater harvesting projects for open spaces, parks and sports fields through our Stormwater Harvesting Partnering Fund.

 The fund is one of the most practical ways we’re partnering to benefit our community through impactful projects that bring liveability and environmental benefits to Melbourne’s west and our greater service area.